Oran1986/DSPIP/README.md

 The Gradient Descent achieved:
 W = [ 5.016,  1.511, 25.124] for area, balcony area and number of parking spots accordingly
 and b = 98.252
-While the dataset weights are:
-W = [5, 1.5, 25]
-and b = 100
+While the dataset weights used to create the data are as follows W = [5, 1.5, 25] and b = 100